Intersection Problems in Extremal Combinatorics: Theorems, Techniques and Questions Old and New: Intersection problems for families of subsets of an (unstructured) set

 Using the classical fact (Bertrand's postulate) that for every $x>1$, there exists a prime $p$ with $x \leq p \leq 2x$, it follows that $\chi(\mathbb{R}^n) > c^n$ for each $n \in \mathbb{N}$, where $c>1$ is an absolute constant.

 In the other direction, it is easy to see, by partitioning $\mathbb{R}^n$ into half-open cubes of side-length $1/\sqrt{n}$ and greedily colouring the cubes (giving each cube one colour), that $\chi(\mathbb{R}^n) \leq C^n$ where $C$ is an(other) absolute constant, so the rate of growth of $\chi(\mathbb{R}^n)$ is exponential.
 Its precise (exponential) rate of growth is unknown.
+The best-known general lower bound is $\chi(\mathbb{R}^n)\geq (1.239+o(1))^n$, due to Raigordskii \cite{raigordskii}, and the best-known general upper bound is $\chi(\mathbb{R}^n) \leq (3+o(1))^n$, due to Larman and Rogers \cite{larman-rogers}.